-This mode is intended for scenes recorded with a projector in Single + 0utl acquisition mode, or in continuous acquisition mode with the projector in ExposureAlternateActive mode.
-Holes caused by reflections of the projector are filled with depth information computed from the images without projector pattern.
-It must only be enabled if the scene does not change during the acquisition of the images.
+For scenes recorded with a projector in Single + Outl acquisition mode, or in continuous acquisition mode with the projector in ExposureAlternateActive mode, holes caused by reflections of the projector are filled with depth information computed from the images without projector pattern.
+In this case, the double_shot parameter must only be enabled if the scene does not change during the acquisition of the images.